Tumbleweeds (comic strip): Characters and story

-Tumbleweeds is set in and around the town of Grimy Gulch, whose population was stated as 49 (later it was crossed out and incremented to 50, and sometimes is revised down when the villain Snake-Eye leaves town), in an unspecified Western territory.
+Tumbleweeds is set in and around the town of Grimy Gulch, whose population was stated as 49 (later it was crossed out and increased to 50, and sometimes was revised down when the villain Snake-Eye leaves town), in an unspecified Western territory.
 Other locations include the nearby village of the Poohawk tribe of Native Americans, and the United States Army outpost Fort Ridiculous, manned by the 6 7/8 Cavalry.